 - Finally, the Security Evaluation task will conclude the project.
 The analysis and experiments performed during the SAT solving and the hybrid methods task will allow us to draw our conclusions regarding the sizes of cryptographic keys.

 We are hiring!

-- A two-year postdoctoral researcher position is available in Amiens.
-If you are interested, check here for more details and contact us!
+- A master internship is available in Amiens.
+If you are interested, contact us!